Xilinx/dfx-mgr/README.md

 There is generic cmake toolchian file for generic Linux which is in `cmake/platforms/cross-linux-gcc.cmake`

-There is toolchian file build for Xilinx Versal Linux:
-`cmake/platforms/versal-linux.cmake`.

 The Linux acapd uses libfpga and some other external libraries.
 The pre-compiled versions can be found under lib/ folder or to use your own version you can edit